DaoChangMedical/Patient-PSI-Data/README.md

 The Patient PSI Data Platform Container Version consists of two containers:

 + iris-demo ： This container contains the Patient PSI data elements and a RESTful API for retrieving patient personal information and pathological examination data：
-  + 患者PSI数据元
+  + Patient PSI (Patient Personal and Sensitive Information)
-  + 获取患者个人信息及病理检查信息的RESTful API
+  + RESTful API for accessing personal information and pathological examination data of patients.
 + vue-demo: This container contains test cases used for testing, showcasing, and providing instructions for calls.
 Users can create their own frontend applications as needed.
 Test cases include:
   + Value set showcase
   + Patient PSI data information showcase, including clinical problem information, examination results, and personal information